tanerochris/ping-react/_site/index.md

 ## Integrate Payment with Flutterwave and Facebook Authentication into a React Application.
-Hey there you have gone through the [react](url) documentation and some resources here and there and you are ready to put this knowledge to use.
+Hey there you have gone through the [react](https://reactjs.org/docs/getting-started.html) documentation and some resources here and there and you are ready to put this knowledge to use.
 In this tutorial we are going to apply react knowledge by integrating payment into a react application.
-So I built [spyo.com](url), a campaign platform where brands get support from their fans in a bid to grow.
-Spyo was built using [NextJs](url) -  A framework for building react applications, MongoDB a NoSQL database on documents and Bulma react UI library kit and uses [Flutterwave](https://www.flutterwave.com/) - An african payment solution provider to make and accept payments from customers anywhere in the world.
+So I have this site underconstruction [spyo.com](url), a campaign platform where brands get support from their fans in a bid to grow.
+Spyo is built using [NextJs](url) -  A framework for building react applications, MongoDB a NoSQL database on documents and Bulma react UI library kit and uses [Flutterwave](https://www.flutterwave.com/) - An african payment solution provider to make and accept payments from customers anywhere in the world.
 By the end of this tutorial you should have build some part of Spyo, and learned the underlaying react concepts.
 The tutorial will cover authentication with Facebook, and the integration of payment with Flutterwave.

 ### React concepts
 In this tutorial we are going to cover the following react components or concepts.shall cover in this tutorial.